-• The contract with ITB has been signed for 3 years with Digiplant.
+- The contract with ITB has been signed for 3 years with Digiplant.
 Fundings are 100000 euros/ year.
 It allows to grant a Phd and a postdoc at fulltime on the job.
-The society S2B is studying currently new contracts on Potato, Barley and Canola plants.

-- Digiplante participates to the project "Tera data " in the context of the "Pôle de compétitivité" Cap Digital.
-It will grant a new Phd for Digiplante. - Despite the fact that ANR Natsim does not involve DigiPlante team itself, M. Jaeger is still representative of LIAMA with Dr Xiaopeng Zhang in the project, until end 2008.
-On this opportunity, collaboration with IRIT and INRIA evasion can still go on and fund exchanges between France and China.
+The society S2B is studying currently new contracts on Potato, Barley and Canola plants. - Digiplante participates to the project "Tera data " in the context of the "Pôle de compétitivité" Cap Digital.
+It will grant a new Phd for Digiplante. - Despite the fact that ANR (05-MMSA-45) Natsim does not involve DigiPlante team itself, M. Jaeger is still representative of LIAMA with Dr Xiaopeng Zhang in the project, until end 2008.
+On this opportunity, collaboration with IRIT (Co-ordiantor) and INRIA Evasion can still go on and fund exchanges between France and China. - Digiplante is involved in a the ANR (07-CIS) 3dWorlds project linking INRIA-DigiPlante with ENS, CNRS, IRD (Geodes), IFI Hanoi, Australian National University, just accepted.
+Co-ordinator: ENS